Help! My partner isn’t interested in my ideas or what I have to say.

 And yet…

-Every time Gerry learned something new, or had a wave of inspiration, and he would bring it to his wife, eager, and genuinely wanting to share it with her…
+Every time Gerry learned something new, or had a wave of inspiration, and he brought it to his wife, eager, and genuinely wanting to share it with her… problems would ensue.

 Sometimes she engaged, and those days felt good.